What Makes a Golf Resort Stand Out? A Look at Why Short Courses Are Gaining Popularity

 In the world of golf destinations, short golf courses are quickly becoming the norm.
 They are easy to get to, good for beginners, fun, and cheap, which makes them a good choice for golfers of all types.

-You can take a short lesson, whether you’re an experienced player looking for a new challenge or a beginner wanting to take it easy.
+You can take a short lesson, whether you’re an experienced player looking for a new challenge or a beginner wanting to take it easy while benefiting from the benefits of short golf courses.

 Duchess Smith